Dog Diarrhea: Causes, Treatments, & Tips

-At one point or another, every dog will experience a bout of diarrhea.
+At one point or another, every dog could experience a bout of diarrhea.
 In most cases, it isn't a cause for total panic.

-If you have recently changed Fido's diet or if they've been getting extra treats from the dinner table, there lies the culprit.
-However, there are certain things for pet parents to be aware of and keep an eye on.
+If you have recently changed Fido's diet, or if your dog has been getting extra treats from the dinner table, these factors might be clues to the culprit.
+However, there are certain things that you, as a pet parent, need to be aware of and keep an eye on.

-In order to prevent serious conditions from developing, familiarize yourself with the warning signs below:
+In order to prevent the development of serious conditions, familiarize yourself with the warning signs below:

 Warning Signs Include:

-If you find any of these symptoms, it is time to see a vet.
+If you notice any of the symptoms listed above, it is time to see a vet.

 How to Stop Diarrhea

-Now, you're likely wondering how to stop Fido from having to use the bathroom nonstop.
+Now, you're likely wondering how to stop Fido from having to use the bathroom so often.

 There are two main ways to treat diarrhea.
 The first is to let it run its course.
 Dogs with acute diarrhea can safely be treated at home.

 The second is to provide a supplement or medication to ease the issue.